Pause for kids 15 & under

 What Parents Need to Know

 Parents need to know that Inside Llewyn Davis, by filmmaking brothers Joel and Ethan Coen, is a startlingly affecting drama about 1960s Greenwich Village folk singer Llewyn Davis's struggle to be noticed and to survive.
 Expect a bleak (but memorable) retelling that includes some intense subject matter (suicide, abortion), plus some drinking and a scene of a possible drug overdose that may be too heavy for younger teens.
-There's also swearing, including "---hole" and "f--k," and plenty of amazing musical performances.
+There's also plenty of swearing, including "---hole" and "f--k," and a bunch of amazing musical performances.

 - Families can talk about the character of Llewyn.
 What makes him different from other movie heroes?
 What is the message behind his journey?

 - How does this movie illuminate the folk music scene of the 1960s?
 Does it debunk myths in any way?

 - What do you think of the folk music sung here?
 How is it different from today's music?

 Messages: The biggest ally you can have when you're reaching for your dreams is self-motivation and drive.
 There will be days when striving seems for naught, but you can't short-change yourself.

 Role models: Llewyn's not a particularly popular or together guy, but his passion for his music is impressive, second only to his talents.
 Some of his friends do really care about him, and hold his best interests at heart.

 What to watch for